 Ivan Helguera is left completely irrelevant as Ronaldinho gives Iker Casillas the eyes to rifle the ball in at the near post.

-The goalkeepers reaction is priceless; thoroughly fed up at the ineptitude of the players in front of him.
+The goalkeeper’s reaction is splendidly pronounced; thoroughly fed up at the ineptitude of the players in front of him.

 After the match, Spanish publication Sport wrote: “Watching Casillas is priceless.
 He lives on the edge of a nervous breakdown; all he can do is make great saves and remember the mothers of his defenders.”

 This is the core of Ronaldinho summed up in five seconds.
 First, there’s the sublime touch to stop the ball dead, then there’s the sheer strength to hold off defender snapping at his ankles, and finally there’s the ingenuity and audacity to flick the ball into the path of a team-mate.

 Seventeen minutes after his first goal, Ronaldinho is repeating the same trick.
 Salgado is nowhere to be seen these days, while Ramos is left having to contemplate an existential crisis.
 After the ball is slid into Casillas’ opposite corner, the stopper can only shrug in disbelief at what he has just witnessed.
 He wasn’t the only player to do so.